skyway/skyway.github.io/en/ios-tutorial.md

 2. Select account from Signing > Team used for Build.
 3. Connect the iOS device and select build.

-We expect some errors during here but the preparation is complete if the build passes and looks like the following image.
+We expect some errors during here but the preparation is complete if the build passes.

 <figure class="figure">
   <img src="{{ site.baseurl }}/images/ios-tutorial-splash-sc.png" class="figure-img img-fluid rounded" alt="The LaunchScreen is displayed on the device.">